-These indicator lights are located on the standard control panel and indicate status information as follows:
+These indicator lights indicate status information as follows:

 Indicator Meaning When Glowing RDY (Ready) No faults or interlocks are set to disable operation.
 The terminal operates normally.
 PAPER FAULT The terminal has no more paper available.
 The current line will be printed up to an including the next carriage return, and the printer will stop.
 Data transmitted after this point will be lost.
 On terminals equipped with the form feed option, this light also glows if there is a line count error.